vrisdng/tp/docs/UserGuide.md

 * You may edit to the exact same information as before.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The index refers to the list currently being shown.
+The index refers to the list currently being shown. (e.g If you type `find n/John Doe` and John Doe appears on the top of the list, typing `edit 1` will edit John Doe's information)
 </div>